Stylback/home-server/README.md

 ### Part 4: Music with Lidarr

-[Lidarr](https://hotio.dev/containers/lidarr/) is a a music collection manager, it allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
-We will be using Hotio's docker image, start by making a directory:
+[Lidarr](https://lidarr.audio/) is a music collection manager.
+It allows us to keep our collection up-to-date and uniform, it also helps us discover new content based on our existing library.
+We will be using [hotio's](https://hotio.dev/containers/lidarr/) docker image, start by making a directory:

 ```sh
 sudo mkdir -p /srv/lidarr/config